Servus7/rkimage-android/README.md

 ##Views
 ###AspectRatioImageView
-To use this view, add following to your layout insted of a normal ImageView:
+To use this view, add following to your layout instead of a normal ImageView:
 ``` xml
 <com.rkitmedia.rkimage.AspectRatioImageView
   android:layout_width="match_parent"